fastify/fastify/docs/Reference/Server.md

 ### `constraints`
 <a id="constraints"></a>

-Fastify's built in route constraints are provided by `find-my-way`, which allow constraining routes by `version` or `host`.
-You are able to add new constraint strategies, or override the built in strategies, by providing a `constraints` object with strategies for `find-my-way`.
+Fastify's built-in route constraints are provided by `find-my-way`, which allows constraining routes by `version` or `host`.
+You can add new constraint strategies, or override the built-in strategies, by providing a `constraints` object with strategies for `find-my-way`.
 You can find more information on constraint strategies in the [find-my-way](https://github.com/delvedor/find-my-way) documentation.